 On the downside it does have some unique properties you have to watch.
 It can interfere with your solution’s nutrient profile and do unpredictable things to the levels of potassium, phosphorus and nitrogen.

 Coco peat is another substrate derived from coconut.
-In general, the difference between coco coir and coco peat is that coir is long fibers and peat is shorter fibers, crushed hull and dust.
-It’s heavier than coco coir and has a more powerful water holding capacity.
-This comes at the cost of a lower air filled porosity.
+In general, the difference between coco coir and coco peat is that coir is long fibers and peat is shorter fibers, crushed hull, and dust.
+It’s heavier than coco coir and has a more powerful water-holding capacity.
+This comes at the cost of a lower air-filled porosity.

-Peat is a great seed starter for many different types of hydroponic crops.
+Coco Peat is a great seed starter for many different types of hydroponic crops.
 It’s rich and really gets those seeds sprouting.
 It’s also sterile so you can move seedlings to your rig without any drama.

 I don’t generally suggest you use pure coco peat in any type of hydroponic growing setup.
 It’s very finely milled so depending on your rig you’ll soon have bits through pipes or collecting at the bottom of the growing trays.